konstruktoid/ansible-bastion-tunnels/README.md

 with the `bastion` extension to be installed and the user to have appropriate Azure CLI credentials.

-On Azure; create a Resource Group, add a VM and the Bastion service in the created Resource Group.
+On Azure; create a Resource Group, add the Bastion service and a VM in the created Resource Group and ensure the VM is connected to the Bastion network.

 > Note that the Bastion Host SKU must be Standard and `Native Client`
 > (`enable_tunneling` if using the SDK) must be enabled, see [Configure Bastion for native client connections](https://learn.microsoft.com/en-us/azure/bastion/native-client).